jamestouri/Image-Monitoring/README.md

-# Yard-companion
+# Image Monitoring

-Yard companion is an iOS app developed during the developer week hackathon.
+Image Monitoring is an iOS app developed during the developer week hackathon.

 ### What it does
-Yard Companion uses [NEC's](nec.com) detection api to track faces that come to the doorway.
+Image Monitoring uses [NEC's](nec.com) detection api to track faces that come to the doorway.
 If it is a unfamiliar face it will send an sms to the phone number given through the [Telesigns](telesigns.com) application.

 ### Requirements and Dependencies
 Swift 4